-The assumed post-retirement benefit increase rate was changed from 1.0% per year for all future years to 1.0% per year through 2044 and 2.5% per year thereafter.
+The assumed benefit increase was changed from 1.00 percent per year through 2044 and 2.50 percent per year thereafter to 1.25 percent per year.

 E. ACTUARIAL ASSUMPTIONS (Cont'd)

 The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rates of return on a regular basis using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce an expected long-term rate of return by weighting the expected future rates of return by the target asset allocation percentages.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table: